Crazy Stories Behind Famous Villas

 A true paradise, the Côte d’Azur is widely renowned as one of Earth’s most luxurious destinations.
 For decades the world’s elite has descended on the French Riviera, drawing inspiration from its mesmerizing Mediterranean views as much as they do from the royalty, diplomats, actors, artists and entrepreneurs that rub shoulders there.

-The South of France has been home to a revolving door of the superrich for the past century.
-As their fates rose, industrialists, princes, and bankers built palaces along the Mediterranean, and as they fell—first the Russian aristocracy, Americans after the 1929 stock market crash, then much of the European upper class after World War II—they sold them to the world’s next crop of newly wealthy.
+The South of France has been a revolving door of the super-rich for more than century.
+As their fortunes rose, industrialists, princes, and bankers built palaces along the Mediterranean, and as they fell on hard times—first the Russian aristocracy, then Americans after the 1929 stock market crash, then much of the European upper class after World War II—they sold them to the world’s next crop of newly wealthy.

 King Leopold’s Villas in Villefranche & Cap Ferrat

-King Leopold II owned two of the most extravagant –and expensive– villas in the world, one in Villefranche and one on Cap Ferrat.
-The villas are now owned by a woman suspected of killing two of her four wealthy husbands, and by a Ukranian mafia boss.
+King Leopold II of Belgium owned two of the most extravagant –and expensive– villas in the world, one in Villefranche and one on Cap Ferrat.
+The villas are now owned by a woman suspected of killing two of her four wealthy husbands, and by a Ukrainian mafia boss.

 There’s so much to say about these villas that we made a separate post all about the sordid stories behind them.
 Here’s the full, crazy story about the villas, Leopold, the teenage prostitute-mistress he gifted them to, and the people who own them now.